What Are Deep Cleanings And Why Is The SRP So Misunderstood?

 Every list on the internet on 'what to watch out for at the dentist' call out deep cleanings as something to be wary of.
 It only takes a few minutes on Google to be left thinking that your dentist is trying to swindle you.
 With that said, yes, SRPs have been overused historically.
 We know they have been, and it's an extremely unfortunate situation.

 There are clear diagnostic standards based on decades of research that provide guidelines for the use of the treatment, and it's extremely frustrating when that is not followed.
 SRPs have unfortunately become a staple of the unscrupulous and the large corporate dental offices out there that advertise a $39 exam, cleaning, and full mouth series of x-rays.
 We've written about this specific scenario before, and to once again caution our readers, you almost always will be taken advantage of by trying to take part in these 'deals'.

-Arguably the largest reason, is that many insurance companies, in their never ending quest to save a buck, do everything in their power to deny coverage.
-In this scenario, the cost burden is placced onto their customer, the patient, because the procedure was denied for whatever arbitrary reason the insurance company decided that day.
+Arguably the largest reason, is that many insurance companies, in their never-ending quest to save a buck, do everything in their power to deny coverage.
+By denying coverage for some arbitrary reason, the cost burden is placed onto their customer, the patient.

 When confronted, the insurance company will state that the procedure was not necessary despite never actually seeing the patient, while simultaneously trying to place blame on the dentist for allegedly performing unnecessary work.
 This scenario can be mitigated with excellent documentation and x-rays by your dentist, but it's still an unfortunate reality.